ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 ##### Reason 2: filter logic is part of the scenario

 The second reason I include the repository and database is that it's not uncommon that code in the repository or database is part of the scenario.

-Take the following scenario.
+We've already seen an example of this when retrieving the book by its EAN.
+But here is another example.

 ```gherkin
 Given the books